 Lemongrass oil works well for • Inflammation — Lemongrass is an analgesic that can help reduce pain and inflammation, which can lead to many chronic diseases. • Hair problems — If you're struggling with hair loss, oily hair and other scalp conditions, lemongrass oil may be beneficial, as it can help strengthen your hair follicles.
 So, Just apply a diluted solution onto your scalp, and then rinse out.

-Try our Lemongrass Bare Bar because it has antimicrobial, antibacterial, and anti-fungal properties it is great for all skin types.
+Try our Lemongrass natural soap bar because it has antimicrobial, antibacterial, and anti-fungal properties it is great for all skin types.
 Lemongrass essential oil is an effective cleanser for all skin types.
 Because it is an antiseptic and the astringent properties make lemongrass oil perfect for getting even and glowing skin, and thus part of your natural skin care routine.
 It can sterilize your pores, serve as a natural toner and strengthen your skin tissues.

 How to Make Lemongrass Oil